BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TexPalette_DATA`: palette index to use for the `DATA` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_FINAL`: palette index to use for the `FINAL` image lump (GEC Master Edition addition).
 Must be between 0 and 31.
 - `TexPalette_OptionsBG`: palette index to use for the options menu tiled background.
 Must be between 0 and 31.
+- `TexLumpName_STATUS`: which texture lump name to load wherever the `STATUS` texture is used.
 - `TexLumpName_TITLE`: which texture lump name to load wherever the `TITLE` texture is used.
 - `TexLumpName_TITLE2`: which texture lump name to load wherever the `TITLE2` texture (GEC ME specific) is used.
 - `TexLumpName_BACK`: which texture lump name to load wherever the `BACK` texture is used.